buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + Notifications
 + Profile Cards

-As I’ve noted above, patterns are incredibly useful and can save you a considerable amount of time when you’re designing a user interface.
-Put simply: If a pattern exists, embracing it (and modifying it if you need to) saves you from doing work that’s been done before by others.
+As I’ve noted above, **patterns are incredibly useful and can save you a considerable amount of time when you’re designing a user interface**.
+There’s little point in reinventing the wheel, if a pattern exists, embracing it – and modifying it if you need to – saves you from doing work that’s been done before by others.

 With that point stressed, let’s explore some typical user interface patterns you may find useful.